ViktoriiaTan/DSToolkits/report/report2.md

 We can assess the quality of a Python package on PyPI by first searching for and installing packages based on relevance, updates, and Python version compatibility; this is followed by reviewing the package's details on PyPI for legitimacy and project relevance.
 Additionally, we can explore the package's GitHub repository for community engagement indicators like stars, forks, and pull requests, and use Libraries.io for detailed statistics like dependencies, release history, and SourceRank score.
 And it's important to verify that the package's licence is suitable for our intended use, particularly for commercial or shared projects.

 ## Task 3

+The `mnist_ convnet` script incorporates essential elements for a basic machine learning workflow with Keras and TensorFlow.
+It loads the MNIST dataset using keras.datasets.mnist.load_data() and defines a Sequential model with convolutional and dense layers.
+The model is compiled with the Adam optimizer and categorical crossentropy loss function.
+Training is conducted using model.fit() with a specific batch size and number of epochs.
+In order  to save the trained model to a .h5 file, we added model.save (model.h5) after training the model (module_ io), to load a model from a .h5 file, we added keras.models.load_ model(model.h5) in module_io.
+Also this model can make predictions on new data.
+By applying the model.predict(x_test) method, it generates class probabilities for each of the ten digit classes.
+These probabilities indicate the likelihood of each test image belonging to a particular digit class.

 ## Task 4